rots the rare waikato pukatea trees

 Diet

 Parasitic: feeds on living pukatea (Laurelia novae-zelandiae) trees.
-Causes wood decay forming large bracket fruiting bodies on the trunk.
-Habitat requirements poorly understood.
+Causes wood decay.

 Habitat

 On living pukatea (Laurelia novae-zelandiae) trees.
-Causes wood decay.
-Forms large bracket fruiting bodies on the trunk in swamp forest.
+Causes wood decay in swamp forest.

 Range

 Known only from the Waikato region.
 Extremely rare.
-Found on pukatea trees in lowland swamp forest remnants.
+Found on pukatea trees in swamp forest.

 Endemism